ibm-js/dtreemap/README.md

 This project provides a TreeMap widget for Dojo 1.8 and higher.

+## Migration

-This is the former dojox/treemap project, see [MIGRATION.md](dojo-treemap/blob/master/MIGRATION.md) for migration details.
+This is the former dojox/treemap project.

+Migration steps from dojox/treemap to dtreemap:

+* replace any use of "dojo/treemap" AMD module path by "dtreemap"
+* replace any use of .dojoxTreeMapXSomething CSS classes by .dtreemap-xsomething

 ## Licensing